U.S. awards $968.6 million for airport terminal projects | Business

 The U.S. Transportation Department on Thursday awarded $968.6 million to 85 airport projects to address the country's aging and often mocked aviation infrastructure.
 Some projects will fund new terminals, boost gate capacity, add air traffic control towers, jet bridges, new bathrooms, baggage claim belts and reconfigure security checkpoints.

-"Come see this, President Biden, because your jaw is going to drop," Governor Kathy Hochul said.
+"Come see this, President Biden, because your jaw is going to drop," New York Governor Kathy Hochul said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)